HarryPaniccc/DnD/Session Notes/Eclipse/Session 3 - Fleeing the City (hit level 5).md

 - [[Atara]], wearing mithril half plate, nearly form fitting metal armour, and abeautiful bow over her shoulders.
 She has neatly woven blonde hair and deep brown eyes.

 What she knows
-- [[Lord Margit]] is the leader of castle Sungrand and has yet to provide aide to the refugees.
+- [[Lord Margit Tormon]] is the leader of castle Sungrand and has yet to provide aide to the refugees.
 Two riders have been sent for their aide, and were expected back the day before.
 - Upon hearing the phrase "The blood wavers when the storm approaches", she will understand what [[General Den'rael]] meant.

 ### Parcival's Retinue